fortify/github-action/README.md

 ### Sample usage

-The sample workflow below demonstrates how to configure the action for exporting FoD vulnerability data to the GitHub Security Code Scanning dashboard.
+The sample workflow below demonstrates how to configure the action for exporting FoD SAST vulnerability data to the GitHub Security Code Scanning dashboard.

 ```yaml
     steps: